Why SNOO’s Big Sleep Milestone Matters

 - Most SNOO babies sleep an average of 9+ hours a night by 2 to 3 months.

-- Of parents struggling with their mental health, 70% told us that SNOO helped with the stress of new parenthood.
+- Of parents struggling with their mental wellbeing, 70% told us that SNOO helped with the stress of new parenthood.

 General Sleep Stats